Tunji17/firstbase/README.md

 npx hardhat run scripts/deploy.js --network <config name from hardhat.config.js>
 ```

+## License

+MIT, free to use, in commercial or non commercial purposes.

 ## Contributing

 Feature requests:

-If there is a particular feature you want to see in this contract, you have two options, code the implementation yourself & use on your own contract, code the implementation to our standards of beginner use.
+If there is a particular feature you want to see in this contract, you have two options, code the implementation yourself & use on your own contract, code the implementation to our standards of beginner use and request a merge.

 Bug reporting: